davityle/blog/content/post/QuickSort-Randomizing does not remove worst case.md

 }
 ```
 We can do some profiling and check to see if their is any validity to this worst case scenario.
 I threw together this simple profiler to check out the results of a worst case scenario.
+(I had to increase Java's stack size using -Xss to run this)

 ```
 public class Main {